 Kickbox is a way to help Elon students develop their ideas and foster innovation on campus.
-It is (literally) a box, stuffed with guidance, resources, and a Visa gift card to help you fine-tune and develop your idea.
-Students are encouraged to use the Maker Hub’s tools and community to help turn your idea into a reality.
+It is (literally) a box, stuffed with guidance, resources, and a gift card to help you fine-tune and develop your idea.
 What’s in the box?
 We can’t tell you – we don’t want to ruin the surprise 🙂

 What can I make with a Kickbox?

 It could be something that solves a problem in the world, on campus, or in your room.
 It could be a rough prototype or a nearly-finished product.
 Maybe you want to explore an idea without knowing exactly what it will become.
-All of those are OK.
+All of those ideas are welcome.

 Need inspiration?
 Look at what past Elon Kickboxers have made: From custom board games and a homemade arcade to musical instruments and wireless speakers, see what Elon students made with a Kickbox in 2016, 2017, 2018, 2019, 2020, and 2021.
 You can also take a look at one of the United Nation’s Global Problems for ideas.